annanfu/career-prep-agent/README.md

 2. **Fill in Target Role + Company Name** + paste the full JD text.
 3. **Generate Tailored Resume**: pipeline runs with real-time progress tracking (Analyze JD → Tailor Resume → Quality Review → Save).
 4. **Check the fit score**: ≥3.5 = good fit, <3.5 = consider skipping.
-5. **Review Pipeline Details**: expand to see matched experiences, gaps, keyword changes, and review feedback.
+5. **Review Pipeline Details**: expand to see JD keywords, matched experiences, gaps, keyword changes, tailoring reasoning, and review feedback.
 6. **Refine via Chat**: open the Chat Assistant (bottom-right), select "Refine Resume" mode, and request changes.
 The resume editor updates in real time.
-7. **Download or Save** the final version.
+Check **Deep Research** to retrieve evidence from your knowledge base via RAG, or ask the chatbot to restore experiences deleted during tailoring (it has access to the master resume).
+7. **Download, Save, or Generate .tex** — the LaTeX export auto-bolds JD keywords and quantitative metrics.
+8. **Mark as Applied**: click the button to add the application to the tracker.
+The pipeline no longer auto-tracks — you decide which applications to record.
-8. **Tracker tab**: update application status; changing to `interview` auto-saves and shows a Generate button.
+9. **Tracker tab**: view summary stats (total, by status), update application status; changing to `interview` auto-saves and shows a Generate button.
-9. **Interview Prep**: click Generate/View in the Prep column.
+10. **Interview Prep**: click Generate/View in the Prep column.
 The prep document appears in a panel below the tracker with its own progress indicator.
-10. **Interview Prep Chat**: switch chat mode to "Interview Prep" to edit the prep document — changes save to disk automatically.
+11. **Interview Prep Chat**: switch chat mode to "Interview Prep" to edit the prep document — changes save to disk automatically.
+Deep Research is available here too.

 ---